Stories

 I'm usually up to any challenge, but this one scared me a bit.
 Why Me?
 What would happen if I declined?
 What if she wanted to lead?
 What if her jealous boyfriend came in; he had to be gigantic!

 Throwing caution to the wind, I jumped to my feet and said, "Yes, Ma'am!"
-I dragged her to the dance floor, spun her around, put my hand on the small of her back, pulling her close, and said, "I noticed you across the bar and was just about to ask you to dance.
+I dragged her to the dance floor, spun her around, put my hand on the small of her back, pulled her close, and said, "I noticed you across the bar and was just about to ask you to dance.
 Thanks!"
 I lied, but now I was in charge.
-We two stepped and waltzed, and I taught her to jitter-bug when a good song came on.
+We two-stepped and waltzed, and I taught her to jitter-bug when a good song came on.
 We danced for about 20 minutes until I said it was time to return to camp.
 I told her I had a good time and sent her back over to her friends.

 When I returned to our table, my buddies went silent, looking at me for some explanation.
 Mitch was the first to speak up.
 "Boy, where have you been?
 Were you a *huggin' and a chalkin'?